richorama/richorama.github.io/_posts/2021-06-18-crypto-currency-mining-in-azure.md

 * Standard NV6 (6 vcpus, 56 GiB memory) - £783.47 /month
 * Standard NC6 (6 vcpus, 56 GiB memory) - £365.62 /month (promotion)

 It turns out the NC6 is an older model and uses the NVIDIA Tesla K80, and many of the crypto algorithms no longer support it.
-If you're looking for optimal mining we'd better go with the latest...
+I pulled out all the stops and went for the NV6 at £783.47 a month.

-The NV6 has an NVIDIA Tesla M60 installed, which the algorithms seemed quite happy with.
+The NV6 has an NVIDIA Tesla M60 graphics card installed (pictured above), which the algorithms seemed quite happy with.

 For anyone interested in the benchmarks: